CHSA

 Eduardo Lerma

-Eduardo Lerma is the Chief of Staff for Congresswoman Verónica Escobar (TX-16).
-The El Paso native most recently served as Director of Outreach at the Senate Democratic Steering and Outreach Committee, where he helped in the development of the Senate Democratic agenda.
-He also served as a liaison on behalf of the Senate Democratic Caucus on issues relevant to the Latino and Asian American communities.
-Prior to that, the Santa Clara University graduate spent nine years in the House of Representatives, including time as Deputy Chief of Staff and Homeland Security Legislative Assistant to former California Congresswoman Loretta Sánchez, as well as with the House Small Business Committee.
+Eduardo has worked in Congress for nearly 15 years in both the U.S. House of Representatives and U.S. Senate and has experience in virtually all positions within a congressional office.
+Before his current role as Chief of Staff, he served as Director of Outreach at the Senate Democratic Steering and Outreach Committee, a Senate leadership committee chaired by Sen. Amy Klobuchar (D-MN), where he worked to advance the Senate Democratic agenda.
+He also served as a liaison for the Senate Democratic Caucus on issues relevant to Latino and Asian American communities.
+Prior to that, Eduardo spent 9 years in the House of Representatives, including time as Deputy Chief of Staff, Legislative Director and Homeland Security Legislative Assistant to former California Congresswoman Loretta Sanchez, as well as with the House Small Business Committee.

 Picture